 “Practice for Perfection, and you will always be Effective”

 Unlike many martial arts schools that only deal with defending against someone from their own style or with no training, MCFM Aikido students are trained to immediately neutralize attacks from trained individuals.
-You will learn to defend yourself against striking arts & kicking arts, wrestlers and grapplers, and untrained violent attacks.
+You will learn to defend yourself against striking and/or kicking arts, wrestlers and grapplers, and untrained violent attacks.
 This is possible because of the experience of our senior students and instructors.
-Our teaching staff has black belt ranking in 6 other martial arts besides Aikido, and experience in many others martial arts before settling on and bringing their knowledge to MCFM Aikido.
+Our teaching staff has black belt rankings in 6 other martial arts besides Aikido, and experience in many others martial arts before bringing their knowledge to here.

 What is Aikido?